Harold Stirling Vanderbilt: Death and burial

-Harold Stirling Vanderbilt died on July 4, 1970.
+Harold Stirling Vanderbilt died two days before his 86th birthday on July 4, 1970.
 Ironically, this was only two weeks after the Penn Central Railroad, successor to the New York Central Railroad, had declared bankruptcy (on June 21, 1970).
 He and his wife are interred at Saint Mary's Episcopal Cemetery in Portsmouth, Rhode Island, their graves marked with only simple flat stones.
 It is uncertain why he chose to be buried in Rhode Island rather than in the Vanderbilt family mausoleum on Staten Island.
 It is noteworthy, however, that he is buried in the same cemetery as his business rival Robert R. Young.

 Legacy

 Harold Vanderbilt had a keen interest in the success of Vanderbilt University in Nashville, Tennessee, founded in 1873 through the financial sponsorship of his great-grandfather.
 A longtime member of the university's Board of Trust, he served as its president between 1955 and 1968.
 He helped guide the institution through a time in history when racial integration of the student body was a divisive and explosive issue.
 In 1962, Vanderbilt attended one of the first meetings of the Vanderbilt Sailing Club and provided funding for the club to purchase its first fleet of dinghies, Penguins.
 The university annually offers several scholarships named in his honor, and on the grounds in front of Buttrick Hall, an approximately sixteen foot tall statue of Vanderbilt, designed by sculptor Joseph Kiselewski, was erected in his honor in 1965.

 In 1947, Vanderbilt was invested as an honorary Commander of the Order of the British Empire (CBE) by King George VI.
 The letters patent conferring the honor on him (signed by Queen Mary in her capacity as grand master of the order) and the insignia of the order are on display in the Trophy Room at the Marble House summer estate in Newport, Rhode Island.

 In 1963, Vanderbilt assisted the Preservation Society of Newport County in acquiring Marble House in Newport, Rhode Island, which his mother had sold more than 30 years earlier.
 Their bid was successful, and the property was converted into a museum that has been open to the public since the mid-1960s and holds documents and artifacts related to his life.

 A sailing drink, Stirling Punch, was named in Vanderbilt's honor.

-Vanderbilt's private railroad car, New York Central 3, was renovated and has operated luxury charter trips at the rear of regularly-scheduled Amtrak and Via Rail Canada trains.
+Vanderbilt's private railroad car, New York Central 3, was renovated and has operated luxury charter trips at the rear of regularly scheduled Amtrak and Via Rail Canada trains.

 Vanderbilt was inducted into the National Sailing Hall of Fame in 2011.
 He was inducted into the Rhode Island Heritage Hall of Fame in 2014.

+Following his death, contemporary newspapers reported that his Will dispersed his estate amongst many Charities and Universities, including over $40,000,000 to Vanderbilt University and $6,600,000 to Harvard University.